The Internet Is Ripe With In-Browser Miners and It's Getting Worse Each Day - Slashdot

 Those running on mobile devices who need as much battery life as they can squeeze out of their devices.

-Those who are at the lower end of the financial spectrum, who have to watch their wattage and struggle to replace their aging machines, and struggle to provide air conditioning and
+Those who are at the lower end of the financial spectrum, who have to watch their wattage and struggle to replace their aging machines, and struggle to provide air conditioning and such to their homes.

+Its kind of like the penny.
+For so many people it isn't even worth picking up, but for so many other people a penny is a big deal.
+My biggest concern would be battery life.

 Re: (Score:2)